manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Morphology.md

 Whether to index the original keywords along with the stemmed/remapped versions.
 Optional, default is 0 (do not index).

-When enabled, `index_exact_words` forces indexation to put the raw keywords in the index along with the stemmed versions.
+When enabled, `index_exact_words` forces indexation to put the raw keywords in the full-text index along with the stemmed versions.
 That, in turn, enables [exact form operator](../../Searching/Full_text_matching/Operators.md#Exact-form-modifier) in the query language to work.
-This impacts the index size and the indexing time.
+This impacts the full-text index size and the indexing time.
 However, searching performance is not impacted at all.

 <!-- request SQL -->